Topic: All

 Restrictive and non-restrictive relative clauses: Activity 4

-Now have a go at writing your own relative clauses by mixing and matching the clauses below.
+Have a go at writing your own relative clauses by mixing and matching the clauses below.
 Join them together with that, which or who.
-Choose how you are going to make your meaning clear to the reader.

 Sentence building